This may not be news to you, but I'll lead with it anyway.

 Where you won't find them

-While picking up shares of infrastructure and commodity companies in China was a no-brainer the past few years, these companies are no longer cheap.
+Picking up shares of infrastructure and commodity companies in China was a no-brainer over the past few years, but those companies are no longer cheap.
 Too many investors have caught on to the global boom in building.

-What's more, current valuations imply that many investors expect the growth in buildings and infrastructure to continue unabated.
-But as Caterpillar made clear with its most recent earnings release, these are still cyclical companies with high fixed costs.
+What's more, current valuations suggest that many investors expect the growth in buildings and infrastructure to continue unabated.
+This means you need to tread lightly with Cummins

-There's also little doubt in my mind that titans such as Colgate-Palmolive
+There's also little doubt in my mind that consumer heavies such as Kimberly Clark

 Foolish final thoughts

-Although Chinese valuations are high, the opportunity in the country for investors is too big to ignore.
-For now, that means looking in some less obvious places to get a hold of Chinese growth.
+Although Chinese valuations are high, they have come back in the past few months, and the opportunity is too big to ignore.
+Investors looking for a little extra safety should look in some less obvious places to get a hold of Chinese growth.

-While the consumer staples I mention above may take some time to fully capitalize on China, they haven't seen the sharp run-up that so many Chinese companies have.
+The consumer-focused companies I mentioned here may take some time to fully capitalize on China, but the good news is that they haven't seen the sharp run-up or volatility that so many Chinese companies have.

 If you're looking for more ways to profit from growth in China and around the world, take a look at our Motley Fool Global Gains international investing service.
 Our team recently returned from a research trip to China, and you can see all of our picks by joining the service free for 30 days.
 There's absolutely no obligation to subscribe.